johnson-tay09/book_app/README.md

 # Project Name

-**Author**: Taylor Johnson, Specner Lazzar **Version**: 1.0.0 (increment the patch/fix version number if you make more commits past your first submission)
+**Author**: Taylor Johnson, Specner Lazzar **Version**: 1.0.0
+Write the JS and EJS to pull book queries from google API.
+Search by title or author.

 ## Feature Task Time Estimate

-Feature #1: Setup the repo Estimate of time needed to complete: 20min.
+Feature #1: Setup the repo

+Estimate of time needed to complete: 10min.

 Start time:1:00

+Finish time:1:10

+Actual time needed to complete:10min

+Feature #2: Create basic server with search results

+Estimate of time needed to complete: 2hours.

+Start time:1:10

-Finish time:1:30
+Finish time:4:10

-Actual time needed to complete:30min
+Actual time needed to complete:180min

+Feature #3: Style with CSS for mobile and desktop

-Feature #2: Location query Estimate of time needed to complete: 1hours.
+Estimate of time needed to complete: 1hours.

-Start time:2:40
+Start time:4:10

-Finish time:4:40
+Finish time:5:40

-Actual time needed to complete:120min
+Actual time needed to complete:90min

 ## Overview